dehesselle/dayzsrvip/README.md

 Starting with v0.5, you need a 64bit version of TeamSpeak __3.1.x__ that provides plugin API v21.
 Older versions (e.g. 3.0.x) are no longer supported.

 ## Before you leave for Chernarus
 This project is still in development.
-If you encounter any bugs, [report it](CONTRIBUTING.md#submitting-bug-reports) so I can take care of it.
+If you encounter any bugs, [report them](CONTRIBUTING.md#submitting-bug-reports) - thank you!